Gas Chromatography and Mass Spectroscopy (GC-MS): In Drug Development

 Introduction and outcome

 Gas Chromatography and Mass Spectroscopy (GC-MS) is a highly sensitive, reliable, precise and accurate analytical technique and that is why it is widely used in the pharmaceuticals development for structural identification and quantification of impurities (at very low level).
-Now a days it is widely used for quantification of nitrosamines and other genotoxic impurities.
+It is widely used for quantification of nitrosamines and other genotoxic impurities.
 In this article, I will share skill-based knowledge on principles, applications, advantages, disadvantages, case studies and frequently asked questions.
 After reading this article, you can easily develop the GC-MS method and predict the structure of unknown molecules during pharmaceuticals development.

 GC-MS is a unique combination of two powerful techniques.
 The first technique is the GC instrument with a capillary column and the second technique is the mass detector.
 The function of GC is to separates different components from the sample mixture and send them one by one to MS detector.
 The function of the MS detector is to break down each component into its different fragments (minor and major).
 These different fragments give structural information of the component.
 The major fragment is also used for quantification of of the component.

-• GC with capillary column: The function of GC is to separate different components from the sample mixture and send them one by one into the MS
+GC with capillary column: The function of GC is to separate different components from the sample mixture and send them one by one into the MS

-• MS: The function of the MS is to break down each component into its different fragments (minor and major).
+MS: The function of the MS is to break down each component into its different fragments (minor and major).
 These different fragments give structural information of the component.
 The major fragment is also used for quantification of the component.
 The following are main components of MS:

-• Interface: The function of MS-interface is to receive analyte from capillary column and send it to ion source.
+Interface: The function of MS-interface is to receive analyte from capillary column and send it to ion source.

-• Ion-source: The function of Ion-source is to ionised the neutral molecules into into its different fragments and send it to Quadrupole.
+Ion-source: The function of Ion-source is to ionised the neutral molecules into into its different fragments and send it to Quadrupole.
 The pattern of the this fragment is highly specific and acts as a fingerprint, which is used to structure characterisation or unknown compound identification.

-• Quadrupole: The quadrupole acts as mass filter and it separates ions based on M/Z ratio.
+Quadrupole: The quadrupole acts as mass filter and it separates ions based on M/Z ratio.
 It is also called mass analyser.
 It ensures that only fragment of specific mass to travel towards detector at a given time

-• Detector: The function of the Detector is to convert each fragment into signal and send it to data processor.
+Detector: The function of the Detector is to convert each fragment into signal and send it to data processor.

-• Data processor: The function of the Data processor is to convert all signals of an analyte into mass spectrum
+Data processor: The function of the Data processor is to convert all signals of an analyte into mass spectrum

 Two types of GC-MS ion-source